kstenerud/concise-encoding/cte-specification.md

 A sequential list of objects.
 Lists can contain any mix of any type, including other containers.

-A list begins with an opening square bracket `[`, whitespace  and/or comma separated contents, and a closing bracket `]`.
+A list begins with an opening square bracket `[`, whitespace  and/or comma separated contents, and finally a closing bracket `]`.
 A trailing comma on the last entry is allowed.

 Example: